 Interviewed for Anthony Reynolds’ book A Foreign Place, engineer Steve Nye explained what drew him into Sakamoto’s music: ‘Wall-to-wall synthesisers, drums, bass, rhythm parts, melodies, and most importantly, sumptuous atmospheres – the lot.
 I already liked the techno-pop of Kraftwerk, but this had more emotion to it.
 I fell head-first right into it.
 By 1980 we were finishing recording and mixing Sakamoto’s first solo album, B-2 Unit.
 What a delight!
 I became a huge fan.
 These new sounds enabled a whole new world to be created.
 I felt at home.
 This is what my training had been leading up to.
 But now what?
 Ryuichi went home to Japan and that was that.’

 What next for Steve Nye?
 Taking the engineer and co-producer’s chair for Japan’s studio recordings the following year, for what was to become Tin Drum.
 These sessions would take the Prophet 5 and stretch its capabilities even further in the search of never-before-heard sounds.
-Despite being in such close proximity to the band at Air studios when he was working on B-2 Unit and they on Gentlemen Take Polaroids, Nye has no recollection of meeting Japan or being involved with the Sakamoto collaboration.
-However, for the b-side of the single ‘Visions of China’ that heralded Tin Drum‘s arrival he would remix ‘Taking Islands in Africa’, producing a shorter version with a drier, more stark arrangement.
+Despite being in such close proximity to the band at Air when he was working on B-2 Unit and they on Gentlemen Take Polaroids, Nye has no recollection of meeting Japan or being involved with the Sakamoto collaboration.
+However, for the b-side of the single ‘Visions of China’ which heralded Tin Drum‘s arrival, he would remix ‘Taking Islands in Africa’, producing a shorter version with a drier, more stark arrangement.
 The Steve Nye remix version is well worth seeking out in addition to the original.

 ‘Taking Islands in Africa’